HelloTalib/HelloTalib/README.md

 ### 👋 Hey Guys I'm a Software Engineer
-Hi there!
-I'm Abu Talib.
-But everyone also known me as TALIB.
-I am a Software Engineer at BdThemes.
+Currently I'm working as a Full time Software Engineer at <a href="https://bdthemes.com">BdThemes</a>.
 I have over 3+ years of web developing experience in various languages.
 For me, sky's the limit.

 ### 👨‍💻 Skills